NKulling/SWECO25/distance_toolbox/README.md

 ## SWECO25 distance toolbox

-[This toolbox](distance_SWECO25.tbx) computes distance layers based on polygons or linear features such as road or river networks.
-It outputs two distance raster layers, one computing the euclidean distance, the other the path distance (considering elevation gradients).
+[SWECO25 Distance Calculation Toolbox](distance_SWECO25.tbx) calculates distance layers based on polygons or linear features, such as road or river networks.
+It generates two distance raster layers: one computing the Euclidean distance and the other considering elevation gradients to calculate path distance.

-The necessary inputs for this tool are:
+The required inputs for this toolbox are:

-1. A shapefile of the feature to compute the distance upon
+1) A shapefile of the feature to compute the distance upon.
-2. An output folder
+2) An output folder to store the results.
-3. A digital terrain model (DTM) raster layer representing elevation
+3) A digital terrain model (DTM) raster layer representing elevation.

-Below is the representation of the ArcGIS Pro Modelbuilder structure used in this toolbox
+Below is the representation of the ArcGIS Pro Modelbuilder structure used in this toolbox:

 ![](https://github.com/NKulling/SWECO25/blob/main/figs/distance_modelbuilder_SWECO25.JPG)